 Upping the romance and comfort ante, Waterberg Plateau Lodge as the name implies is built higher up on the plateau with expansive views of the endless Namibian horizon with nothing but African bush stretching in all directions as far as your binoculars will see.

-Dinner at both lodges is a typically Namibian display of game meats and homegrown veggies complimented in every instance by your choice of robust South African reds.
+Dinner is a typically Namibian display of game meats and homegrown veggies complimented in every instance by your choice of robust South African reds.
 Afternoon tea is a wonderful tradition at both Waterberg lodges setting the scene for a magical sunset and lively dinner conversation.

 The lodge also has a well-run campsite in a separate valley with a swimming pool, kiosk and private shady camping sites.

 The wildlife in the Waterberg, though elusive in this densely wooded and hilly region, includes some of Namibia's more rare animals including rhino, roan and sable antelope, leopard, buffalo, giraffe, zebra, oryx, eland, hartebeest, wildebeest and many more.
 Birding is also excellent thanks to the permanent water and vegetation.
 Activities include guided plateau hikes (approx. 3 hours), scenic drives into the game reserve; walking safaris; marked hiking trails of varying distance; and guided cultural tours into Hereroland where you can visit the school, marketplace and community centre and sample some traditional street fare.